 Snow cover can also be a great insulator, but its presence can’t always be depended upon.
 Because of the uncertainty involved (and the cost + effort to replace plants), mulching over perennials is a common practice for winter protection.
 Some gardeners just mulch over all their perennials, but most

 The best time to mulch perennials in the fall is after the first freeze or hard frost.
 This will be when you wake up in the morning to find the dahlias dead and the annuals crisped over.
 This timing coincides nicely with the previous step of removing foliage after it has been killed by the cold.
 Wait until freezing temperatures arrive, trim down foliage, and then apply a layer of mulch on top of the roots.
-Any nutrients in the mulch won’t encourage the plant to grow because the plant should be in dormancy.
+Any nutrients in the mulch won’t encourage the plant to grow because the plant should be dormant.
 Winterizing perennials is best done before the ground freezes solid.

 The best mulches are loose, organic, insulating materials.
 It’s also nice if whatever you use isn’t too much work to clean up in the spring.
 Choose something that will be easy to work with in both the fall and the spring.

 My favorite mulch is homemade compost.
 Shredded deciduous leaves are a close second.
 Both can be raked into garden soil in the spring instead of requiring wheelbarrow transportation to the compost heap.
 The nutrients from the compost and shredded leaves slowly become available to the plants in the soil (hopefully just in time for spring!).